mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## Focus

 By default, focus automatically goes to the `Morph` under the mouse cursor.
+This makes it unnecessary to click on a Morph in order to begin typing text into one of its inputs.
+Just move the mouse cursor over it and start typing.

-To change this, open the World menu and select Preferences ...
+To change the focus behavior, open the World menu and select Preferences ...
 Focus when Click.
 To restore the default behavior, open the World menu and select Preferences ...
 Focus follows Mouse.